Tuition-Free Nuclear Safeguards Course and Paid Summer Internships in International Nuclear Safeguards

 Eligibility and Selection for the Course

-Applicants must be a currently enrolled graduate student or a young professional in the nuclear nonproliferation field.
+Applicants must be young professionals or currently enrolled graduate students in the nuclear nonproliferation field.
 We are especially interested in applicants who demonstrate how a deeper understanding of international safeguards policy will aid their professional pursuits.

 Selection for the course will be on a competitive basis and based on the merit of the candidate.
-All applicants will be evaluated by a selection committee (MIIS/CNS faculty and representatives from LLNL and/or DOE).
+All applicants will be evaluated by a selection committee (MIIS/CNS faculty and LLNL staff).

 Paid Internships at LLNL